-The best irons for amateurs will perform and look much differently than those meant for professional players.
+The best iron set for amateurs will perform and look much differently than that meant for professional players.
 In general, irons designed for high handicappers and beginners have similar game improvement features, but they can differ in some respects.

 For instance, while high handicappers may need irons that offer more precision and distance, beginners often need help hitting the ball into the air.
 If you aren’t sure if you need a beginner or high handicapper iron, just pay more attention to the typical outcomes of your shots.